Availity/availity-react/packages/pagination/README.md

 - **`itemsPerPage`**: number. default `10`.
 The total amount of items to render at a time. ( After all the filtering )
 - **`onPageChange`**: function. optional.
 When the user changes the page, this will be called after the new page has been set.
 - **`watchList`**: Array. optional.
 Array of data points you want pagination to re-render if changed.
 This is helpful for when the function is passed in the `items` prop and you want to force call the pagination update.
+- **`resetParams`**: Array. optional.
+Array of data points that, when changed, causes pagination to reset the current page to 1.
 - **`defaultPage`**: number. optional.
 The starting page to use when the component mounts.

 #### Example usage